voisnoa/Follow-along-E-Commerce-Application/README.md

 * Pushed code to the GitHub repository.
 * Set up separate folders for frontend and backend.
 * Developed a functional Login Page for the frontend.
+* Set up a React app for the frontend and a Node.js server for the backend.
+* Configure CSS for styling.
+* Added optional extensions for improving development efficiency.
+* Built a functional and styled Login Page for the frontend.

 ### Milestone 3: Project Setup & Foundation